jmont-dev/ollama-hpp/README.md

 ### Ollama Class and Singleton
-The `Ollama` class defines the logic required to interface and make calls to an ollama server.
+The `Ollama` class defines the logic required to interface with an ollama server.

 ```C++
 Ollama my_server("http://localhost:11434");